Help us to improve by sharing your feedback about summer camp 2022!

 Payment plans may be set up if unable to pay in full at time of registration

 Enrollment Fees include up to 10.5 hours of childcare daily, one camp t-shirt per person, full schedule of on-site enrichment activities, and weekly special events and guest performers/educators.
-Field trips and swimming may be available for additional cost, dependent on COVID-19 status and restrictions.
-Stay tuned for information as summer approaches.
+Weekly field trips & swimming twice a week will be available a-la-carte.

 What You Need to Do